MerginMaps/docs/src/layer/form-widgets/index.md

 Clone <MerginMapsProject id="documentation/test_forms" /> to follow this example!
 :::

- you can change the widget to accept multiple lines within a single field.
+You can change the widget to accept multiple lines within a single field.
 1. Right-click on a layer, select **Properties** and go to the **Attributes form** tab.
 2. In the list of **Available Widgets** select the field you want to work with.
 3. In the **Widget Display** tab: